-Near the end of the third rotation, students should submit a list of three preferences for dissertation advisor to the Director of Graduate Studies.
+Near the end of the third rotation (middle of April), students should submit a list of three preferences for dissertation advisor to the Director of Graduate Studies.
 This choice is an important step in one's career and should be given very serious consideration.
 Thus, students should discuss possible projects with faculty members in which they are interested in pursuing dissertation research.
-They should consider as many dimensions as possible including the definition of the dissertation project, prospects for the research, and the scientific approach.
+They should consider as many dimensions as possible including the definition of the dissertation project, prospects for the research, the scientific approach, and the Advisor's mentorship style.
 The laboratory chosen may be one of those involved in the rotations or another laboratory in the Department.